aracenasosa/ad-frontend-test/README.md

 # Game Shop

 A simple e-commerce app for browsing and buying video games.
-Built this to practice with Next.js 15 and React 19, focusing on creating a smooth user experience with filtering, pagination, and a clean UI.
+Built to practice with **Next.js 15** and **React 19**, focusing on a smooth user experience with filtering, pagination, clean UI, and component-level testing.

-## What's Inside
+## 📦 What's Inside

-- Game catalog with static data (30 games for now)
+- Game catalog with static data (30 games)
 - Filter games by genre
-- Pagination to browse through all games
+- URL-based pagination
-- Shopping cart page (basic setup)
+- Shopping cart with add/remove/update logic
-- Responsive design that works on mobile and desktop
+- Responsive design for mobile and desktop
 - Loading states for better UX
+- **Unit tests for components and cart logic (Jest + React Testing Library)**

 ## Tech Stack